officelifehq/docs/docs/documentation/grow/rate-your-manager.md

 ### What happens if an employee gets another manager?

-If the employee gets another manager while a poll is active, he will still have to answer to the poll for the previous manager as it’s a valuable feedback.
+If the employee gets another manager while a poll is active, (s)he will still have to answer to the poll for the previous manager as it’s a valuable feedback.

 ### What happens if an employee is deleted from the system?